LLNL/RAJAPerf/README.md

 RAJA Performance Suite
 ======================

-The RAJA performance suite is used to explore performance of loop-based computational kernels of the sort found in HPC applications.
-Each kernel appears in multiple variants that enable experiments to evaluate and compare runtime performance achieved by RAJA and non-RAJA variants, using different parallel programming models (e.g., OpenMP, CUDA, etc.), compiler optimizations (e.g., SIMD vectorization), etc.
+The RAJA performance suite is designed to explore performance of loop-based computational kernels of the sort found in HPC applications.
+In particular, it is used to assess, monitor, and compare runtime performance of kernels implemented using RAJA and variants implemented using standard or vendor-supported parallel programming models directly.
+Each kernel in the suite appears in multiple RAJA and non-RAJA variants using parallel programming models such as OpenMP and CUDA.

-The kernels are borrowed from a variety of sources, such as benchmark suites and applications.
-Kernels are partitioned into "groups", which indicates the origin of the kernels, algorithm patterns they represent, etc. For example, the "Apps" group contains a collection of kernels extracted from real scientific computing applications, kernels in the "Basic" group are small and simple, but exhibit challenges for compiler optimizations, etc.
+The kernels are borrowed from a variety of sources, such as HPC benchmark suites and applications.
+Kernels are partitioned into "groups" --  each group indicates the origin of its kernels, the algorithm patterns they represent, etc. For example, the "Apps" group contains a collection of kernels extracted from real scientific computing applications, kernels in the "Basic" group are small and simple, but exhibit challenges for compiler optimizations, and so forth.

 * * *